matthewpringle4471/Java/README.md

 # Java  - the popsalesarray.java member uses at least 5 arrays in initialization, validation, calculations and printing items out to a file or console.
-I know it is simple to many of you but I thoroughly enjoyed the challenge.
+The logic also deals with many accumulators and control breaks.
+An error report is also produced dumping the invalid records with an error message.